 Whilst some packaging is necessary in our modern industrialised food chain, unnecessary packaging is a waste:

 Cost: It increases the price of the goods you buy.
-You are charged twice – first when you buy overpackaged products and then through council tax for disposing of your rubbish.
+You are charged twice – first when you buy overpackaged products and then through your council tax for disposing of your rubbish & recycling.

 Waste: It wastes resources at every level: production, storage, transport and disposal.

 Pollution: Landfill and incineration are the two main ways of dealing with un-recyclable packaging waste.
-These are major pollutants for people and the environment as they release greenhouse gases.
+These are major pollutants for people, and the environment, as they leach toxins and release greenhouse gases.
+The unpalatable truth is that we’re running out of landfill space – we will reach a time that the landfill holes in the ground are full with little mainstream impetus to find alternatives.

 What about recycling?
-While some packaging is recycled, most ends up in landfill sites and some packaging is difficult and impossible to recycle.
-Recycling is certainly part of the solution, but it will only work if we use less packaging and adopt more ‘reusable’ ways of doing things – Unpackaged is based on this ethos.
+While some packaging is recycled, most ends up in landfill sites and some is too complex to recycle as the facilities don’t exist, or aren’t cost effective.
+Recycling is part of the solution, but only if we use it as a stepping stone to a zero waste circular economy where we use less packaging and develop systems based on re-use & refilling.

 Reduce by only buying what you need